sagemath/trac_to_gh/Issue 8204.md

 # Issue 8204: when upgrading sage, cddlib spkg goes interactive due to some errors in it

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8204

 Original creator: was